The Challenging Conditions Myth

 - Kayak Safety Video, PaddleTV, Heliconia Press.

 Bad advice like this also has a tendency to morph into more elaborate, but equally dangerous forms.
-A particularly elaborate version of the Challenging Conditions argument actually takes the position that wetsuits or drysuits are "unnecessarily extreme".
-Ironically, it's promoted by the National Outdoor Leadership School, which considers itself to be a leader in wilderness risk management.
-However, the following paragraph is actually Risk Enhancement:
+For example, the Challenging Conditions argument that's promoted by the National Outdoor Leadership School (NOLS) actually takes the position that wetsuits or drysuits are "unnecessarily extreme".

 "We balance our clothing for both the water and surface conditions.
 Our best protection from cold shock is to be off the water if a capsize is likely.
 If you cannot get to protected water or to the shore, dressing for cold water immersion may help, with a focus on insulation on the head and neck.